ENCCS/hpda-python/content/GPU-computing.rst

    These objects can be 1D, 2D or 3D, depending on how the kernel was invoked.
 To access the value at each dimension, use the ``x``, ``y`` and ``z`` attributes of these objects, respectively.

+   Numba provides method to automate such calculations by using :attr:`numba.cuda.grid(ndim)` where *ndim* is the number of dimensions declared when invoking the kernel.

 .. figure:: img/MappingBlocksToSMs.png